 2012 – N.Waldron

 2011 – S.Laughton

 2010 – A.Hamilton

 The Ascham Leadership Scholarship is an opportunity for young Old Girls to undertake research or humanitarian aid work.
-It is generously endowed by a past Ascham family.
-The recipients undertake research or humanitarian aid work aligned with their professional degree and development.

 The Old Girls welcome donations with funds supporting the activities of the AOGU and Scholarships for daughters or granddaughters of Old Girls.